 In the FinTech industry, the use of Artificial Intelligence (AI) and Machine Learning (ML) on par with Big Data, Data Mining, and Deep Learning has considerably grown over the decade.
-AI Transformation in FinTech represents an integrated part of the Worldwide Industrial Transformation and has been triggered by the continuous reshaping of the FinTech consumer market from Millennials to Gen Z being spurred by Baby boomers.
+AI Transformation in FinTech represents an integrated part of the Worldwide Industrial Transformation.
+It has been triggered by the continuous reshaping of the FinTech consumer market from Millennials to Gen Z being spurred by Baby Boomers.

 Transaction Categorization: Business Case

 This technological boom has brought to FinTech a full tray of new efficient products focused on early threats and fraud detection, risk prediction, customer support, and back-office automation.
 Ron Shevlin Senior, a Forbes contributor, calms the financial marketers down, saying that they do not need to try hard to decode Gen Z (6-24 years old), their target audience because nobody was decoding the Millenials (41-56 years old) in their time.

 “Financial marketers must reach out to Gen Z right now or their window of opportunity may slam shut forever.”
 Don’t believe it.
 Warnings like this are reminiscent of those from 10 to 15 years ago regarding Millennials.
 Roll the clock forward to today, and three megabanks—Bank of America, Chase, and Wells Fargo—have 44% market share of Millennials.
 And they were hardly the ones “decoding” Millennials before it was “too late.”